wjr-/ci-security/labs/lab4x-testing-live-target/lab41-tls-scanning/README.md

 - Code: <https://github.com/Rinorragi/ci-security/blob/release/examples/.github/workflows/lab10-tls-scanning.yml>
 - Runs: <https://github.com/Rinorragi/ci-security/actions/workflows/lab10-tls-scanning.yml>

 There are online options like Qualys API or offline options like openssl and nmap to fetch TLS ciphers from online target.
-Depending on from which machine you initiate connection your results may
+Network devices and the client machine might could cause some variances on the results so plan carefully how you do this in real environment.